Even for those who are experienced in design and imagery, vibrance vs saturation can be confusing.

 On the other hand, if we were to turn down the saturation of this photo, all the colors would appear dull.

 Oversaturation makes images appear unnatural and fake, whereas undersaturated colors can make photos appear dull and lifeless.
-The finer details of the original image can also be lost when saturation gets pushed to extremes.
+Pushing saturation too far can hide the finer details of the original image.

 What is vibrance?